moubi/blog/content/blog/sticky-header-table-with-react-hooks/index.md

 The sticky element above should inherit the original `<table />`'s styling in order to achieve the same appearance.

 Another thing to note - there are two calls of `renderHeader()`.
-It means two `<thead />`s in the markup if stickiness is enabled. **This is required.
+It means two `<thead />`s in the markup if stickiness is on. **This is required.
 The original header needs to fill the physical space on top of the table.
 And it can't go sticky since `position: fixed` takes elements [out of their context](https://developer.mozilla.org/en-US/docs/Web/CSS/position#Syntax).
 In this case introducing a second copy of the header is one way to address the issue.**

 ### `useStickyHeader()` Implementation
-The `useStickyHeader` hook is probably the only piece of code you would need given the notes on the `<Table />` component.
+The `useStickyHeader` hook is probably the only piece of code you would need.

 ```javascript
 // useStickyHeader.js